tytydraco/yessleep/out/The_Deerman_.md

 Driving alone at night made her acutely aware of her solitude.
 The occasional flicker of wildlife eyes was the only break in the emptiness.
 Then, about a half mile ahead, she spotted something enormous standing in the middle of the road; a buck, the biggest she'd ever seen.
 The car slowed to a complete stop a safe distance away, and she peered over the dash, surveying him carefully.
 He was tall and magnificent.
 Antlers stretched majestically upward from his head, looking regal and poised like a picture frozen in time.

 Julie nodded.
 "Boozhoo, Waawashkesh," she said with a tone of respect.
 His gaze fixed somewhere beyond the glare at the windshield, a sight that sent an inexplicable shiver down Julie's spine.
 Then, suddenly, the buck sprang toward her; the sickening thud of his body collapsing against the hood was followed by the shattering of her windshield.
 Glass pieces peppered her skin as his antlers thrust through the broken glass, mere inches from her face.
-Lydia screamed in terror as she pushed back in the seat as far as she could go.
-Her hand fumbled with the door; there was an awful grinding sound as she shimmied it open.
+Lydia screamed in terror as she pushed back in the seat as far as she could.
+Her hand fumbled with the door; there was an awful grinding sound as it shimmied it open.
 The buck's convulsions caused the hood to groan under its weight.
 It stared blankly, eyes bloodied and bulging in a way that would haunt her forever.

-Julie stumbled out of the car and onto the roadway into a pair of oncoming headlights.
+Julie stumbled out onto the roadway and into a pair of oncoming headlights.
 A horn blared loudly, causing her heart to jump.
 She lunged out of the way as the other vehicle flew past and came to a screeching halt.
 She collapsed onto the cold pavement.

 The last thing she saw was a blurry shape approaching, and a man's warbled voice spoke as she faded into unconsciousness, "Miss?
 Miss?
 Are you alright?
 Help is on the way."